Skip to main content

 just build

-qcow2 file is written to the output/ directory.
-Username and password are centos/centos
+The qcow2 file will be written to the output/ directory.
+Default username and password are centos/centos

 Supporting Bluefin LTS